 All of Venom now that Chamillionaire and his record label have been released from Universal Records.

-Butthole Surfers' 1998 album After The Astronaut had promo copies sent out, but the official release was pulled, reportedly due to record label disputes.
+Butthole Surfers' 1998 album After The Astronaut had promo copies sent out, but the official release was pulled, reportedly due to record label disputes, and the Butthole Surfers were dropped from their label.
 About half of the album's songs would get reworked for their next album, The Weird Revolution, which was released on a new label in 2001.
-Also, bizarrely, the back cover of After The Astronaut ended up becoming the front cover of Marcy Playground's Shapeshifter - the two bands shared a label at one point, and Capitol didn't inform Marcy Playground the artwork was originally intended for another album.
+Also, bizarrely, the back cover of After The Astronaut ended up becoming the front cover of Marcy Playground's Shapeshifter: At the time, Marcy Playground were on Capitol Records, the same label Butthole Surfers were dropped from; Capitol retained the rights to the the After The Astronaut artwork, and offered it to Marcy Playground without revealing it was originally meant for another album.

 Powerman 5000's Anyone For Doomsday? similarly got pulled from official release two weeks before it was planned to hit stores.
 This was such a late development that review copies had already been sent out, Rolling Stone and Allmusic had already published reviews and the album's first single, "Bombshell" was already climbing the Billboard Mainstream Rock chart (it reached a peak of #26 before being quietly pulled).
 In this case though, the band themselves decided not to release it.
 Rumor had it that this was because the album title started seeming Too Soon after 9/11, but frontman Spider has said it was just because he felt it was too similar to their previous album.
 For several years, "Bombshell" was the only song from the record legally available (it eventually found its way onto the soundtrack album for the 2003 film Freddy vs. Jason), but the whole album became available for purchase on iTunes some time in the late 2000's.